-- Fines of \$50 per day for late reports from any statewide, state district, legislative candidates, and political committees that are required to be registered with the Secretary of State's Office. - The Secretary of State is required by law to publish the names of all statewide, state district, and legislative candidates who do not file reports on time. - Total cash on hand must be reported and carried over year-to-year. - Grand totals of itemized and non-itemized contributions must be reported. - Grand totals of itemized and non-itemized disbursements must be reported. - All contributions and disbursements in excess of \$200 per year must be itemized. - The proper office must be in actual receipt of the report on the date due.
-"Postmark rule" has been eliminated. - Faxed reports are acceptable, if received by deadline.
+- Fines of \$50 per day for late reports from any statewide, state district, legislative candidates, and political committees that are required to be registered with the Secretary of State's Office. - The Secretary of State is required by law to publish the names of all statewide, state district, and legislative candidates who do not file reports on time. - Total cash on hand must be reported and carried over year-to-year. - Grand totals of itemized and non-itemized contributions must be reported. - Grand totals of itemized and non-itemized disbursements must be reported. - All contributions and disbursements in excess of \$200 per year must be itemized.
+The \$500 reporting threshold for statewide and state district candidates has been eliminated. - The proper office must be in actual receipt of the report on the date due, by 5:00 p.m.
+"Postmark rule" has been eliminated. - Faxed and e-mailed reports are acceptable, if received by deadline.
 Faxed reports received after the deadlines are late.
 If you hand-write your report, please make sure that you use a dark ink pen and write legibly.
-Always maintain for your records a fax confirmation indicating a successful fax transmission to the appropriate office.
+Always maintain for your records, a fax confirmation indicating a successful fax transmission to the appropriate office.
 Always follow up with a mailed hard copy of the report. - If a reporting deadline falls on a weekend, the report is due by 5:00 p.m. the first working day prior to the deadline. - Forty-Eight-Hour Reports are required.
-Reportable contributions received after the tenth day, but more than 48 hours before 12:01 a.m. on the Election Day, must be delivered either by FAX, mail, or hand delivery to the appropriate office within 48 hours of receipt. - Candidates must file all reports except Forty-Eight-Hour Reports, even if no reportable activity takes place.
+Reportable contributions received after the tenth day, but more than 48 hours before 12:01 a.m. on the Election Day, must be delivered either by FAX, e-mail, mail, or hand delivery to the appropriate office within 48 hours of receipt. - Candidates must file all reports except Forty-Eight-Hour Reports, even if no reportable activity takes place.
 Failure to file reports will result in fines.

 IMPORTANT: This handbook is designed to provide candidates and political committees with an overview of Mississippi campaign finance law.
 It is for informational purposes only.
 Candidates, political committees, and contributors are advised to review the appropriate case law, statutes, and state laws regarding regulation and disclosure of campaign finances and other candidate obligations and responsibilities especially Miss.
 Code Ann. § 23-15-801 et seq.
 (1972).
-If you have questions related to voting, call the Secretary of State Elections Hotline at (800) 829-6786 or (601) 576-2550.
+If you have questions related to Campaign Finance, call the Secretary of State Elections Hotline at (800) 829-6786 or (601) 576-2550.